 - xx.
 Each staff member shall receive an annual appraisal.
 This gives the staff member an opportunity to discuss their role and position within Saint Patrick's Cathedral.
 During this appraisal supervisors should establish what future training should be provided so as the staff member might grow their skill and knowledge base - xxi.
 Staff members have the right to file a grievance or complaint.
 In order to do so staff member may speak to their supervisor.
-If the issue cannot be resolved informally the staff member should file an official complaint/grievance in writing to their supervisor.
-The full procedure for filing a grievance or complaint can be found in the staff handbook.

-b) Role of Designated Liaison Person (DLP)
+If the issue cannot be resolved informally the staff member should file an official complaint/grievance in writing to their supervisor b) Role of Designated Liaison Person (DLP)